-On a Vancouver Island Autumn day like this, you just have to get out and enjoy the outdoors.
+On a beautiful Vancouver Island day you just have to get out and enjoy a good hike.

 “Kids get your coats on!
 We are going outside!”

-The hike to the most popular lookout (The Cross Summit) is about 1 hour and 30 minutes from the parking lot if you keep a good pace.
+The trail to the most popular lookout is the Cross Summit lookout.
+This hike is about 1 hour and 30 minutes from the parking lot if you keep a good pace.

-If you are hiking as a young family (my kids are 8,7 & 5) and anticipate any of the following… plan for a good 2 hours up to the second lookout and 45 minutes down.
+If you are hiking as a young family and anticipate any of the following… plan for a good 2 hours up to the Cross Summit Lookout.

 - If you’re going to stop and have a leisurely lunch at the first viewpoint and explore around in the ecological reserve.

 - If every member of the family stops to go pee and one of your kids will go for a surprise #2.

 - If after discovering the garden of rock cairns, your kids decide they must play with them… and your dog knocks over several that you must rebuild.